underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### Heroes of the Silver Screen

-These exercises re-use the example code from the *Directorial Debut* exercise from the previous section:
+These exercises re-use the example code from the *Intranet Movie Database* exercise from the previous section:

 #### Nolan Films

-Create a list containing the names of the films directed by Christopher Nolan.
+Starting with the definition of `nolan`, create a list containing the names of the films directed by Christopher Nolan.

 <div class="solution">
 ~~~ scala